codac-team/pyIbex/README.md

   -using -DPYTHON_EXECUTABLE to specify python executable path.

-Alternatively, run the provided `build.sh` script. remark : If Ibex isn't installed on the current machine, it will be download, build an installed.
+Alternatively, run the provided `install.sh` script. remark : If Ibex isn't installed on the current machine, it will be download, build an installed.